jitendra-singh01/automate-aws-services-terraform/README.md

 AWS is becoming first choice of IT industry in the cloud contenxt.
 AWS offers reliable, scalable, and inexpensive cloud computing services to all tier companies.
-AWS provides
-1. EC2 service for compute
-2. IAM for user management
-3. S3 for storage
-& many more.

 AWS provides high availablity & reliable services like
 1. EC2 instance to put your application online
 2. Keys to access instance